Curriculumonline

 Age Range: KS3

-Make the most of assemblies with these ready-made preparatory and follow-up activities.
-Both the assemblies and the activities are designed to help students develop empathy with, and understanding of, other cultures.
+Make the most of multicultural assemblies with these ready-made preparatory and follow-up lessons.
+Both the assemblies and the lesson plans are designed to help students develop empathy with, and understanding of, other cultures and traditions.
 (Updated from: Celebrating Multicultural Britain Through Lessons and Assemblies)

 Quantity Format